Willi Castro Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.80 team ERA ranks eighth among all MLB pitching staffs.
+- The Blue Jays have the seventh-ranked team ERA among all MLB pitching staffs (3.77).

-- Blue Jays pitchers combine to allow 85 total home runs at a clip of 1.3 per game (fourth-most in baseball).
+- Blue Jays pitchers combine to surrender 86 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Kikuchi (6-2) gets the starting nod for the Blue Jays in his 13th start of the season.
-He has a 4.40 ERA in 61 1/3 innings pitched, with 60 strikeouts.
+- Richards gets the call to start for the Blue Jays, his first of the season.

-- The lefty last pitched on Sunday against the New York Mets, when he threw five innings, allowing two earned runs while giving up four hits.

-- The 31-year-old has put up an ERA of 4.40, with 8.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.